Whether you’re celebrating your 25th or your 75th, finding a unique way to celebrate your birthday in the Northeast can get a little stale.

 4. Wonder at the Oddities at P.T.
 Barnum Museum

-If your tastes lean more towards the eclectic, a visit to PT Barnum Museum in Bridgeport is in order.
+If your tastes lean more towards the eclectic, a visit to PT Barnum Museum is in order.
 If you don’t recognize the name, Barnum and his partner Bailey were known for their traveling circus which ran for almost 150 years.
 A true showman, the site is a testament to his creativity.
 The museum is usually housed in a red and yellow domed building reminiscent of the tents that served as the stage for his outlandish shows.

 Damage due to a hurricane has moved the exhibits to an adjacent building.
 You can still explore some very edgy displays such as a replica of the famed Fiji mermaid, an unwrapped mummy, and a preserved elephant.
 There is also a 1,000 square foot miniature circus.
 If you can’t have the birthday clown come to you, you go to the clown!